pietroluigiwilli/PrisonersDilemmaAutomaton/README.md

 PrisonersDilemmaAutomaton
 =========================
-The **Prisoner's Dilemma** is a classic problem in game theory shows why two completely rational individuals might not cooperate, even if it appears that it is in their best interests to do so.
+The **Prisoner's Dilemma** is a classic problem in game theory that shows why two completely rational individuals might not cooperate, even if it appears that it is in their best interests to do so.
 It was originally framed by Merrill Flood and Melvin Dresher while working at RAND in 1950.
 Albert W. Tucker formalized the game with prison sentence rewards and named it "Prisoner's Dilemma".
 In the scenario, two individuals are arrested, but the evidence against them is not sufficient for a conviction.
 Each prisoner faces a choice: cooperate with the other by remaining silent, or betray the other by confessing.
 The dilemma arises because the outcome depends on the choices made by both individuals.
 If both cooperate, they receive a moderate sentence.
 If one betrays the other, the betrayer goes free, while the betrayed receives a harsh sentence.
 If both betray, they both receive a moderately severe sentence.

 In the context of the **Iterated Prisoner's Dilemma (IPD)**, the scenario is repeated multiple times, allowing for the exploration of strategies that consider the history of interactions between the individuals.